PokemonAutomation/ComputerControl/Wiki/SetupGuide/README.md

 | You are an existing Computer Control user who already has the Arduino/Teensy setup. | Keep what you have. | See the [Controller List](/Wiki/ControllerList.md) to find the guide to re-setup your hardware. |
 | You are an experienced CFW user. | sys-botbase 3 | This setup is designed specifically for you at no additional cost (beyond a capture card)! |

+A full comparison of prices and difficulty of setup can be found on the [Controller List](/Wiki/ControllerList.md#setup-comparison-table).

 Also, don't be afraid to get both wired and wireless setups!
 Many of us do exactly this!

 ## Step 2: General Setup: (setting up everything except the controller)